AcalaNetwork/acala-wiki/karura/developer-guide/homa-light-api.md

 ---
 ## State-Changing Functions

-These transactions write data on-chain and require a private key to sign the transaction.
+These transactions updates on-chain data and require sending transactions to the blockchain.

 To perform run test code snippets ensure that you have `SEED_PHRASE` environment variable defined in your `.env` file.

 ### Mint LKSM

-To mint Liquid currency you need to provide the amount of staking currency that you want to pay.
-Const of this operation accumulates Minting Fee and Interchain Transaction Fee.
+To mint LKSM you need to provide the amount of KSM.

-Liquid currency is a redemption token that can be used to withdraw underlying assets, and besides it can be used in a variety of network activities, as collateral for minting KUSD, paying fees, etc.
+Fees include minting fee and inter-chain transaction fee.

+LKSM is a share representation of the staking pool which entitles the owner to a likely increasing quantity of underlying assets.

 ```typescript=
 mint(amount: balance): Extrinsic